Hosmer homers again, Snell fans 8 as Padres beat Arizona 4-2 - WHIZ News

-Snell was impressive in holding the Diamondbacks to four hits and two walks but wasn’t eligible for the win because he didn’t pitch five innings.
+Snell worked out of some jams and held Arizona to four hits and two walks but wasn’t eligible for the win because he didn’t pitch five innings.
 San Diego manager Jayce Tingler lifted the 2018 AL Cy Young Award winner after he got the second out of the fourth, with Ketel Marte aboard on a double and the Padres leading 3-0.

+Snell, obtained from Tampa Bay on Dec.
+29, said 86 pitches should have gotten him through the sixth.

+“I’ve got to make better pitches and be a better starting pitcher and not put so many innings on the bullpen like I did.

 Craig Stammen came on and retired Eduardo Escobar on two pitches.
 Snell had struck out Escobar twice.